EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Method

 \subsection{Dynamic Frequency-spatial Unified Synergy Network}

-The Dynamic Frequency-Spatial Unified Synergy Network introduces a novel paradigm for multi-scale feature representation learning by leveraging the complementary nature of frequency and spatial information.
+The Dynamic Frequency-Spatial Unified Synergy Network introduces a novel paradigm for multi-scale feature representation learning by leveraging the complementary nature of frequency and spatial information with its pseudocode provided in Algorithm~\ref{alg:dyfusenet}.
 Unlike classical frequency-domain methods that rely on explicit transforms, DyFusNet adopts a frequency-inspired but non-FFT formulation to preserve deployment efficiency on modern inference engines (TensorRT/ONNX back-ends).
 Instead of transforming features into a complex spectral basis, DyFusNet constructs learnable low/mid/high-band proxies directly in the spatial domain using light-weight operators that are hardware-friendly.
 This choice avoids transform overhead, complex-to-real conversions, and poor kernel-fusion characteristics that often hinder real-time throughput.